coder/coder/docs/api/agents.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Submit workspace application health
+## Submit workspace agent application health

 ### Code samples